DanielGandia/Election_Analysis/README.md

 5. Determin the winner of the election based on popular vote.
 ## Resources
 - Data Source: election_results.csv
-- Software: Python:3.9, Vicual Studio Code 1.54
+- Software: Python:3.9, Visual Studio Code 1.54
 ## Summary
 The analysis of the election shows that:
 - There were 369,711 votes cast in the election.